Tour of Ireland: Origins, 1950s

 The original Tour of Ireland was a cycling stage race run in Ireland between 1953 and 1984, and organised by the internationally recognised governing body, Cumann Rothaíochta na hÉireann (CRE), later reformed as the Federation of Irish Cyclists.
 In 1953 the Irish Government initiated An Tóstal, a cultural festival, and asked all Irish sporting bodies to participate.
 As part of this the CRE ran a four-day Tour of Ireland.
 With sponsorship from An Tostal, Aspro and Hercules cycles, the event was known as the Tostal Tour and was a big success throughout most of the country, although it was said to have "had a hard time in the NCA heartlands of Kerry" There is limited information about the race available on the internet and no book has been written about the event.
 The inaugural edition was a 4-day race won by Brian Haskell from John Perks and A Walker.
 Seamus Elliot who later won a stage and wore the yellow jersey in the 1963 Tour de France finished tenth overall.
 Briton Brian Robinson who also won a stage in the Tour de France finished fifth in this first edition.
 According to Alf Buttler, an amateur cyclist during and after the second world war the leader's jersey was purple and the race continued but as a seven-day race the following year, 1954, beginning on Thursday 29 April.
 The 1954 race was covered by J B Wadley and photographer Bill Lovelace for The Bicycle magazine and a full report appeared in the 5 May issue.
 Bernard Pusey (England A team) won from Seamus Elliott (Ireland A team) and Tony Hoar (England B team).
 According to Bray Wheelers, an Irish cycling club from Bray, Wicklow, the event continued until 1957.

 First revival, 1960s

 The tour was revived in 1965.
 During the seventies the race was known as the Raleigh Dunlop Tour of Ireland.
 The event continued to 1984.
-Winners during this period include Doug Dailey (1971, 1973), Liam Horner (1972), a double Olympian, Tony Lally (1974), a 1980 Olympian and the youngest ever winner at age 20, Pat McQuaid (1975, 1976; later UCI President), Ángel Arroyo (1977), runner up in 1983 Tour de France, John Shortt (1978) and Ron Hayman (1979) who was followed home by Phil Anderson, Stephen Roche and Robert Miller in 2nd, 3rd and 4th.
+Winners during this period include Bray Wheelers Peter Doyle (1968) and Paul Elliott (1970), Doug Dailey (1971, 1973), Liam Horner (1972), a double Olympian, Tony Lally (1974), a 1980 Olympian and the youngest ever winner at age 20, Pat McQuaid (1975, 1976; later UCI President), Ángel Arroyo (1977), runner up in 1983 Tour de France, John Shortt (1978) and Ron Hayman (1979) who was followed home by Phil Anderson, Stephen Roche and Robert Miller in 2nd, 3rd and 4th.